-An ongoing personal project that explores the coping mechanisms of survivors of terrorism and violent conflict.
+An ongoing multimedia project that explores the coping mechanisms of survivors of terrorism and violent conflict.

 The project aims to advocate for increased access to psychosocial support for survivors of terrorism and violent conflict in Nigeria which in turn will improve their mental health.